Legrandin/pycryptodome/Doc/pycrypt.rst

 entropy of the random passwords was far too low.
 By the same token, if you generate an RSA key with only 32 bits of entropy available, there are only about 4.2 billion keys you could have generated, and an adversary could compute them all to find your private key.
+See RFC 1750,
-See \rfc{1750}, "Randomness Recommendations for Security", for an interesting discussion of the issues related to random number generation.
+"Randomness Recommendations for Security", for an interesting discussion of the issues related to random number generation.